 This article may contain affiliate links; if you click on a shopping link and make a purchase I may receive a commission.
 As an Amazon Associate, I earn from qualifying purchases.

 One of the biggest trends this season is the classic white tank.
 It is the base of so many fashion looks.
-Worn under an oversized blazer, paired with an elaborate maxi skirt, a pair of slouchy menswear trousers or perfectly broken-in jeans, the white tank is a closet staple.
+Worn under an oversized blazer, paired with an elaborate maxi skirt, a pair of slouchy menswear trousers, or perfectly broken-in jeans, the white tank is a closet staple.
 However, not all white tanks are created equal and IMO grown women have different needs from their white tanks.
-Below I share the best white tanks for grown women.
+Below I share the5 best white tanks for women.

 What Makes for a Great White Tank?

-I have certain criteria that goes into a really great white tank for grown women:
+I have certain criteria that go into a really great white tank for us grown-ass women:

-- Can Wear a Standard Bra.
-I love the look of string tanks, cut-out shoulders, and deep racerbacks but as a grown woman I am not going to buy a new bra just for my white tank.
+2. Can Wear a Standard Bra.
+I love the look of string tanks, cut-out shoulders, and deep racerbacks but as a grown woman, I am not going to buy a new bra just for my white tank.

-- Safe for Work Neckline.
-While I may not be wearing my white tank to the office, I don't desire a tank that is practically showcasing my aerolas.
+3. Safe for Work Neckline.
+While I may not be wearing my white tank to the office, I don't desire a tank that is practically showcasing my areolas.
 I may like a bit of scoop, but a little is plenty for me these days, thank you.

-- Grown Woman Sizing.
+4. Grown Woman Sizing.
 I won't support any business that has their largest size end around a US Women's 12.
-If the average woman in the United States is plus sized, it's ridiculous for a brand to only offer junior's sizing.
+If the average woman in the United States is plus-sized, it's ridiculous for a brand to only offer junior sizing.

-And with this, my list of the five best white tanks for grown women!
+And with this, my list of the 5 best white tanks for us grown women!

-The 5 Best White Tanks for Grown Women
+My Picks for The 5 Best White Tanks for Women

 1. Athleta ‘Aurora' Seamless Tank